clubajax/custom-elements-polyfill/README.md

 This package uses the shims from https://github.com/webcomponents/custom-elements and combines them into a single polyfill that can be added to your project with npm.
-This makes it more Webpack friendly, sinc Webpack does not play well with Bower.
+This makes it more Webpack friendly, since Webpack does not play well with Bower.

 ## Installation